A limited liability company, also known as an LLC, is a business structure that offers many advantages to entrepreneurs.

 - Pass-through taxation means that the LLC is treated like a disregarded entity for tax purposes.
 This can be beneficial in saving money since an LLC does not have to file separate federal income taxes, payroll taxes, or state franchise taxes.

-- There are no restrictions on who may own an interest in a Louisiana LLC, and its assets don't become the property of the creditors if there is a lawsuit filed against the owner(s).
+- There are no restrictions on who may own an interest in a Louisiana LLC, and its assets don't become the property of the creditors if there is a lawsuit filed against the business owner(s).

 - Personal asset protection entitles any shareholder to limited liability status provided they do not actively manage your company's day-to-day operations.
 If someone sues you personally because their business deal fell through, they cannot go after personal assets held by you within your business structure.